-If you believe you have suffered an injustice through the action of another student or instructor, you may seek assistance using the procedures cited in the Student Handbook section of the College Catalog.
-Student grievances fall into two categories: academic and all other.
+If you believe you have suffered an injustice that involves grades, the MLT Program or the College failing to follow its processes and procedures, behaving in an unprofessional or inappropriate manner, or other matters that are not addressed by other complaint or grievance procedures, you may seek assistance using the procedures cited in the Student Handbook Student Complaints section of the College Catalog.
+Student grievances fall into two categories: academic and non-academic.
 While the grievance process is similar for both, different college offices are responsible for each category.
-NWF State College prohibits any form of retaliation against any student filing a grievance, academic or non-academic.
+Visit the Catalog at catalog.nwfsc.edu for the details of how to file a complaint and how your complaint will be processed.
+The College prohibits any form of retaliation against any student filing a grievance, academic or nonacademic.